Abdulai059/The-Broken-Money-Game/README.md

 ## 🌍 Project Overview

-**Web3 Spin Quest** is a decentralized game where players interact with a spinning wheel mechanic to earn points, collectibles, and blockchain-based rewards.
+**The-Broken-Money-Game** is a decentralized game where players interact with a spinning wheel mechanic to earn points, collectibles, and blockchain-based rewards.

 The game blends:
 - Interactive SVG animations